RacsoRhodes/travelpoints/readme.txt

 02. About Travelpoints
 --------------------------------------------------------------------------------

-	This mod is for Minetest 0.4.8 or the latest build.
+	This mod is for Minetest 0.4.10 or later.

+	Singleplayer

 		Save world specific bookmarks to locations you travel to as "travelpoints",	then easily teleport to those travelpoints.

 		You can also create transporter pads whose destination can be set to an existing travelpoint, no need to ever enter coords by hand.

-	General Usage
+		While meant for multiplayer servers, the global travelpoints features are available in singleplayer mode.

+	Multiplayer

+		Each user with the "travelpoints' privilege can set and drop their own collection of travelpoints.
+This privilege also allows the use of global travelpoints.

+		Users with the "tpglobal" privilege can set and drop global travelpoints.

+		Users with the "travelpads" privilege can place transporter pads which can be set to one of their own travelpoints or to a global travelpoint.

+	Chat Commands

 		The travelpoints mod allows you to save world specific, location bookmarks to the places you travel using "/tpset <title>".